johnbywater/costello/README.md

                 - Telephone number of person
             - Open new suspected cases of infection...
         - Ask about use of shared spaces (work, public transport, shops, gyms, restaurants, etc)
-            - From memory
-            - Log in contract tracing app on mobile device
-            - Details of each use
+            - Record details of each use
                 - Place
                 - Date and time
                 - Type of use
                 - Risk of transmission
-        - Record use of shared spaces
-            - Notes
+        - Ask about symptoms
-            - Record public transport use
-            - Record gyms, restaurants, bars, etc
             - Record symptoms
         - Give advice and instructions
             - Start recording encounters with other people
             - Avoid infecting other people